garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-vm.md

 ![Azure VM Architecture](../../../.gitbook/assets/azure-vm-architecture.png)

-Here, you will connect to a virtual machine running on a private subnet from your DevBox.
+Here, you will connect to a virtual machine running in a private subnet from your DevBox.
 This would be done by setting up a bastion host that advertises the VNET CIDR to your DevZero network so that you can access the private service through the network tunneling.

 ## Prerequisites